Do you feel pressured to provide your kids with extravagant experiences? Simplify your life with kids by remembering the ordinary moments.

 - Small Habits to Improve Your Parenting

-Tell me in the comments: What are some of the ordinary moments you connected with your child recently?
+Tell me in the comments: How are you remembering the ordinary moments in your life with kids?